cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/ai-first/_index.md

 ## Acknowledgments

-Continued work was in part funded by the NSF
+Continued work was in part funded by the NSF grant
 CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.